wdv4758h/pypy-extradoc/blog/draft/tornado-stm.rst

 Here we get reletively good results only when there are a lot of concurrent clients - as a results, a lot of requests pile up, the server is not keeping with the load, and transaction module is busy with work running this piled up requests.
-If we decrease the number of concurrent clients, results get worse.
+If we decrease the number of concurrent clients, results get slightly worse.
-Another thing we can tune is how heavy is each request - again, if we ask primes up to a slower number, than less time is spent doing calculations, more time is spent in conflicts, and results get worse.
+Another thing we can tune is how heavy is each request - again, if we ask primes up to a slower number, than less time is spent doing calculations, more time is spent in tornado, and results get much worse.

 Besides the ``time.time()`` conflict described above, there are a lot of others.
 The bulk of time is lost in this conflicts::